 Jon established himself as the resident Ducati expert and ended up working on bikes for people from all over the continent.
 He said “They’ve always been my passion and I’ve been really lucky to be able to do this.”

 Jon leaves behind his family: Sandy, his wife, and Jesse, his son.
 I know they’re feeling the loss tonight and we express our sincere condolences for the loss of a loved husband and father.
 I recently lost my father too, but was comforted by the knowledge that he had lived life the way he wanted and had realized many of his dreams.
-I hope Jesse can be comforted by the knowledge that Jon, too, lived out most of his dreams.
+I hope Sandy and Jesse can be comforted by the knowledge that Jon, too, lived out most of his dreams.

 But his passing is more than the passing of a friend; it’s also the passing of an era of our lives.